playgen/SUGAR-SocialGamification/doc/features/leaderboard.md

 ```

 * Get standings for a leaderboard
 	To display the leaderboard inside the game, the current standings of the leaderboard must be retreived.
-The <xref:PlayGen.SUGAR.Client.LeaderboardClient>'s CreateGetLeaderboardStandings function is called by passing a <xref:PlayGen.SUGAR.Contracts.Shared.LeaderboardStandingsRequest> object as the parameter, which specifies filters for the returned results.
-This example will retreive the 8 rankings nearest to the player by setting the <xref:PlayGen.SUGAR.Common.Shared.LeaderboardFilterType> to Near, the limit to 8 and offset as 0.
-The returned <xref:PlayGen.SUGAR.Contracts.Shared.LeaderboardStandingsResponse> contains all the data to populate the visual representation of the leaderboard.
+The <xref:PlayGen.SUGAR.Client.LeaderboardClient>'s CreateGetLeaderboardStandings function is called by passing a <xref:PlayGen.SUGAR.Contracts.LeaderboardStandingsRequest> object as the parameter, which specifies filters for the returned results.
+This example will retreive the 8 rankings nearest to the player by setting the <xref:PlayGen.SUGAR.Common.LeaderboardFilterType> to Near, the limit to 8 and offset as 0.
+The returned <xref:PlayGen.SUGAR.Contracts.LeaderboardStandingsResponse> contains all the data to populate the visual representation of the leaderboard.

 ```cs